intel/intel-extension-for-pytorch/docs/tutorials/api_doc.rst

 General
 *******

+`ipex.optimize` is generally used for generic PyTorch models.
-.. currentmodule:: intel_extension_for_pytorch
+.. automodule:: intel_extension_for_pytorch
 .. autofunction:: optimize

+`ipex.llm.optimize` is used for Large Language Models (LLM).
+.. automodule:: intel_extension_for_pytorch.llm
-.. autofunction:: optimize_transformers
+.. autofunction:: optimize

+.. automodule:: intel_extension_for_pytorch
 .. autoclass:: verbose

 Fast Bert (Experimental)
 ************************